 The biggest obstacle to overcome when studying: Not really knowing what to do next.
 Apart from staying motivated this is the reason why so many people (including me) lose track of their study goals.
 And that’s the reason why WaniKani and iKnow work so well.
 You always know exactly what to do next to get one step closer towards your goal.

 Like I already mentioned Bunpro is teaching you every grammar point you need in order to pass JLPTN5 to N1 or rather that’s the ultimate idea.
 Right now you have access to nearly everything excluding N1.
 I don’t really know how many grammar points are exactly included in each JLPT section but be reassured that you will be quite busy for a while with the content already provided.
-More is added on regular basis as well as constant improvements to the overall look and feel of the site.
+More are added on regular basis as well as constant improvements to the overall look and feel of the site.
 Each JLPT level is sorted into 10 packs which contain various amounts of grammar points.

 Each item presents you the essence and constructions on how to use it together with a couple of example sentences.
 The last entry called “reading” gives you a couple of links to third party sites (usually Tae Kim, Maggie Sensei etc.) which also cover that grammar point you’re learning.
 If you check the boxes after each link the item will be moved to your study queue and the magic of SRS begins.